 Continue to Regularly Invest

 Just because you’re retired doesn’t mean that you should stop investing.
 For one thing, retirement might last a lot longer than you imagine.
-If you’re age 70, for example, the IRS expects you’ll live an additional 27.4 years.
-That’s a long time to stretch out your money.
+As of 2018, the Centers for Disease Control and Prevention estimates life expectancy at 78.6 years old.
+If you were to retire at the early retirement age of 62, the estimated life expectancy leaves you with over 15 years of expenses without regular work.
+That’s a long time to stretch out your money, and it could be even longer.
 Keeping your funds invested — and contributing more — can help ensure that you won’t outlive your money.

 Open Accounts or College Funds for Grandchildren